About Your Stem Cell Transplant: Information for Pediatric Patients

 Psychology services

 The psychology team is made up of psychiatrists and psychologists.
-They’re available to help you and your family deal with the stresses of treatment.
-We consider them an essential part of the transplant team and ask them to meet all patients and families during their inpatient stay.
+They’re here to help you and your family deal with the stresses of treatment.
+They are an essential part of the transplant team.
+We ask them to meet with all patients and families during their inpatient stay.

 Rehabilitation medicine team